Correspondence-free online human motion retargeting: Experiments

 \section{Experiments}

-We now evaluate our main contributions: that learning from long-term temporal context improves the results, that our method outperforms existing correspondence-free methods, and that it retargets unstructured 3D human motions.

-To achieve this, we first show quantitatively that considering long-term temporal context improves the accuracy of motion retargeting.
-Second, we present quantitative comparisons to state-of-the-art results for both geometric detail preservation and skeletal-level motion retargeting on challenging shape transfers with both naked and clothed target shapes where both shape and motions are unseen during training.
+We now evaluate our main contributions: that learning from long-term temporal context improves the results, that our method outperforms state-of-the-art, and generalizes to previously unseen target shapes and source motions.
+We first show quantitatively that considering long-term temporal context improves the accuracy of motion retargeting.
+Second, we present quantitative comparisons using both standard error measures and evaluations via user studies to state-of-the-art results, considering both geometric detail preservation and skeletal-level motion retargeting.
+We consider challenging shape transfers with both naked and clothed target shapes where both shapes and motions are unseen during training.
 Finally, we show results that retarget the raw output of a 4D multi-view acquisition platform to new target characters.
-More results are in supplementary material.
+More results are in supplementary.

 \paragraph{Data}